by Christine Leuthold

 When a brand digs its roots deep into an organization, it goes way beyond logo, lobby and letterhead.
 At its best, an organization’s brand should be like the core identity of an individual.
 It should be genuine and in sync with the present and on a direct path to a successful future.

 Needless to say, I stopped writing and watched the entire program.
-The key take-away was that being a great company IS the new brand.
+The key take-away was that being a great company IS the new brand — and that has become even more true in recent years.
 Unsurprisingly, consumers want more than promises from the companies they do business with.
-In a survey of 11,000 people across eight countries, public relations giant Edelman found that 90% of responders want corporations to be as transparent as possible.
+Even back then, a survey of 11,000 people across eight countries, public relations giant Edelman found that 90% of responders want corporations to be as transparent as possible.
 Perhaps the other 10% are scared of what they’ll discover.”

-The Naked Brand message resonates with everything I believe in and apply to my practice.
-It shows countless examples of how messaging, branding, physical environments and so much more can connect to an organization’s core identity to create relationships that go much deeper than websites, pricing and shipping dates… and done in ways that promote lasting growth.
+The Naked Brand message resonated with everything I believe in and continue to apply to my practice.
+It is amazing how intentional messaging, branding, physical environments and other elements can reinforce an organization’s core identity to create relationships that go much deeper than websites, pricing and shipping dates… and done in ways that promote lasting growth.

 In fact, can you imagine getting a hug from your customers and clients?